BAYKO in AUSTRALIA

 Inside

-There is actually one significant difference between the UK and Australian versions,and that occurs as part of the script on the left hand page of the interior of the Australian version.
-There is a whole paragraph which has "disappeared" : -
+There is actually one significant difference between the U.K. and Australian versions, which occurs as part of the script on the left hand page of the interior of the Australian version.
+There is a whole paragraph which has ‘disappeared’ : -

 "Spare parts can be bought separately (in any quantity) so there is practically no limit to the sizes of the models that can be built."

-To make such a change deliberately must surely indicate differing marketing strategies in the two markets, strongly suggesting that, at least at the time that these fliers went to press, MECCANO did not have a spare parts sales operation in Australia.
+To make such a deliberate change can only mean differing marketing strategies in the two markets, suggesting that, if only at the time these fliers went to press, MECCANO had no Australian spare parts sales operation.
 Do you know differently?
-If so I'd love to hear from you...
+If so I'd love to hear from you…

 There are actually two artwork errors on this flier, involving the two bungalow models shown...